rahmatul-islam/rahmatul-islam/README.md

 # Hi there 👋

-### Software Engineering Student • Flutter Developer
+### Software Engineering Student 🇧🇩

-*Passionate about building clean, user-friendly mobile applications and continuously learning modern technologies.*
+*Passionate about software engineering, problem solving, and continuous learning.
+I enjoy exploring new technologies, building practical projects, and turning ideas into real-world applications.*

 </div>